trustgraph-ai/trustgraph/README.md

 TrustGraph is a complete holonic context harness for all LLMs.
 It provides the full infrastructure layer underneath your agents: knowledge ingestion, structured storage, graph-grounded retrieval, agent orchestration, and a full LLM inferencing stack.

 TrustGraph relies on absolutely no 3rd party services aside from optional API integrations to cloud-hosted LLMs.
-Whether you are routing prompts to Anthropic and OpenAI, or self-hosting Qwen3.7 via vLLM, TrustGraph enriches your models with a sovereign, private holonic system that grounds your agents in reality.
+Whether you are using Anthropic's or OpenAI's API, or self-hosting Qwen3.7 via vLLM, TrustGraph handles it all with pre-built API connectors and a full LLM inferencing stack to enrich the models with a sovereign, private holonic system that grounds your agents in reality.

 ## The Problem: Why Agents Break